 - 26% reported that lead nurturing programs eased segmenting based on consumer behaviors and interests.

 - 26% claimed it improved their overall ability to segment and target prospects.

 And this wasn’t the only study that showed the growing support for lead generation.
-The 2016 State of Lead Generation Survey Summary Report by Ascend2 and its research partners revealed that the leading goals of B2B marketers revolved around leads, including:
+The 2017 Lead Generation to Increase Conversions by Ascend2 and its research partners revealed that the leading goals of B2B marketers revolved around leads, including:

 - 77% focused on improving the quality of leads.

 - 50% were mainly interested in acquiring new customers.

 - 41% were concentrating on improving the quantity of leads.

 Getting Down to Business About B2B Lead Generation Priorities

 Lead generation yields many business benefits, but marketing executives consider some to be higher priorities than others.
 According to MarketingSherpa data shared by Marketo.com, these lead generation priorities were deemed the most important:

 - 52% said attaining or increasing measurable ROI.